bugsbrog/web-sprint-challenge-advanced-react/README.md

 ### Project Requirements

- Your finished project must include all of the following requirements.
+ Your finished project must include all the following requirements.

 #### Plant list